radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/introduction.md

 GET http://localhost:8089/adap/util?action=vdsconfig&commandname=list-properties&outputmode=json
 ```

-The following VDSConfig command categories do not currently support JSON formatting.
+The following command categories do not currently support JSON formatting.

 - Monitoring Alerts Configuration – these commands are a subset of the commands covered in [Monitoring and Alert Settings Commands](monitoring-and-alert-settings-commands.md).
 - [Migration Commands](migration-commands.md)